ysusuk/monitor-and-alert/README.md

     "status": "failed"
   }
 ```
-Event storage is implemented as in memory map of `(userName -> Seq[Event])` from.
-Storage can and should be replaced with sql like storage, indexed by user name and creation date.
+Event storage is implemented as in memory map `(user name -> Seq[event])`.
+Storage should preferable be replaced with sql like storage, indexed by user name and creation date.
 Ideal will probably be InfluxDB, since it's optimized to work with time sensitive data.

-If there will be more then *10 login events that failed in speicied time period (default is 30 mins)*, alert will be printed to console.
+If there will be more then **10 login events that failed in speicied time period (default is 30 mins)**, alert will be printed to console.

 ## Run
 ```shell